jblayter/SDM-Playbook/strategy/vision-to-direction.md

 #### Value
 16. What problem are we solving for the business or customer?
-17. How will this initiative change the customer’s experience?
+17. How will this initiative change the customer's experience?

 #### Context
 18. Is this about growth, efficiency, reliability, customer trust, or something else?